SinaPournia/DeepLearning-Trader/Readme.md

 # DeepLearning Trader

-the porpuse of this project is make a neural network model to buy and sell in stock or forex market
+The purpose of this project is to make a neural network model which buys and sells in the stock or a similar system like forex market.

 # how it works :

-Reinforcement learning ==> its a technique to make a model ( a neural network ) witch act with enviroment and try to find out how treat with enviroment to get maximum reward
+“Reinforcement learning” is a technique to make a model (a neural network) which acts in an environment and tries to find how to “deal” with that environment to get the maximum “reward”.

-agent produce action and get reward for given action from enviroment and updated it self with that reward for produce better action
+“Agent” produces action and earn reward for that action from the environment and updates itself with that reward to produce better actions in the future.

 ![](images/ReinforcementLearning.png)

-So in our situation backtrader is enviorment, witch simulates stock or forex market with real data history
+In this situation back trader is the environment, which simulates stock or forex market with real data history.

-for example single row of data frame included :
+For example, single row of data frame includes:

-[Open,High,Low,Close,Volume]
+[Open, High, Low, Close, Volume]

-then action given by model in that state to decide buy or sell backtrader calculate and return reward for that action
+Action produced by our model in a specific state is a decision to buy or sell.
+Back trader calculates and returns a reward for every action made by the model.

-if we buy that means price will increase and if we sell that means price will be decrease
+If we buy, that means price will increase and if we sell that means price will be decrease.

-PPO ==> its technique inside reinforcement learning field there is two different model whitch feedbacks each other to achive better result
+PPO is a technique in reinforcement learning.
+In this technique two different models feeds back to one another to achieve a better result.

 ![](images/ACtorCritic.jpg)

-for train model better and maximize performance inside agent two model acts together and feedback each other.
+To improve the model training and maximizing performance in an agent, two different models act together and feedback each other.

-its like two people in one team,
+It’s like different people working in a single team.

-Critic => predict the maximum reward can get from this situation base on latest experince Actor  => predict the best action in that situation which leads to maximum reward
+“Critic” predicts the maximum reward that can be earned from this situation base on the latest experience.
+“Actor” predicts the best action in that situation which led to maximum reward.

-this two works parallel and feedback each other to have a better sight for present state
+These two work in parallel and feedback each other to have a better grasp of the present state.

-for more information :
-https://www.youtube.com/watch?v=e3Jy2vShroE&t=125s

-for more information :
+Please refer to these links for more information on this subject: https://www.youtube.com/watch?v=e3Jy2vShroE&t=125s https://www.youtube.com/watch?v=5P7I-xPq8u8&t=7s
-https://www.youtube.com/watch?v=5P7I-xPq8u8&t=7s

-# this version acvhivment :
+# Achievements on This Version:
-this version is not last version im working on it and this model cant achive human level performance
+This is not the last version we’re working on it and also this model cannot achieve human level performance.
+Since this model is based on LSTM, it is not capable to achieve a better performance.

 because model is LSTM based and havent capable to achive more

-# last version achivement :
+Latest Achievements
-change the model from LSTM to attention base, fix problem of normalization data, add More indicators, visualize Data and Backtrader buy sell history .
+Changing the model from LSTM to attention base, fixes the problem of data normalization.
+Also we’ve added more indicators, introduced data visualization and a back trader buy-sell history.

 ![](images/trade.png)

-# next Goals
+# Future Goals:

-still have LSTM inside the model trying to eliminate it
+We are going to eliminate all the LSTM from the model.

-make different models train parallel all together for make all progress faster (instead of training one model in one itteration)
+Also, having multiple models at once and train them in parallel (instead of training one model at once) will make the overall progress much faster.

-# Motivation for sharing this project
+# Motivation for sharing this project:

-its about one year im working on this project but after all I find out it should be a fulltime job with some other people in other fields to make project sucsesful
+It’s about a year that we’re working on this project.
+We’ve found that it’s like a full time job and we need more expertise in other fields to make this project really successful.

-for example at least should work with someone who experienced in algotrading field will be so helpfull to find out witch indicator usefull and how
+For instance, an experienced scientist in Algotrading (Algorithmic Trading) would be very helpful for us to determine which indicators are useful and how to use them.

-for this porpuse im looking for some investors to hire people and make situation for working together on this porject
+For this reason, we are looking for investors so we could hire more people to fuel the project.

-contact
-linkedIn:
+Contact me at LinkedIn: https://www.linkedin.com/in/sina-pournia-74246a185/